TheMindGameProjectIO/mind-frontend/README.md

 ## Merge requests

-After work is done, it is pushed to remote repository and merge request if created to `development` branch.
+After work is done, it is pushed to remote repository and merge request is created to `development` branch.
 Description of each merge request should be clear and explain what was done.
 Each merge request has to be reviewed by another developer if possible, and only merged if approved.